Research Project

 Maytree

-Maytree is a Canadian foundation committed to advancing solutions to poverty and systemic inequality.
+Maytree is a Toronto-based human rights organization committed to advancing solutions to poverty and systemic inequality.
 As the full strategic partner on this project, Maytree supports the research program as funder, engages as a research collaborator shaping the questions and frameworks, and drives knowledge mobilization to bring findings into policy conversations across Canada.

 Funder Research Partner Knowledge Mobilization